WEP 2022 Resilience

 Call for Proposals for WEP 2022

-The success of WEP depends upon the enthusiasm and creativity of the entire KAUST community, and all members of the community are invited to submit a theme-related proposal(s) by Thursday, April 8, 2021, at 5:00 p.m.
-WEP 2022 will be a hybrid program consisting of virtual and physical events on campus.
+The success of WEP depends upon the enthusiasm and creativity of the entire KAUST community.
+In March-April 2021 all members of the community were invited to submit proposals for WEP.